AkiaCode/gitlog/README.md

 # gitlog
-A program that shows git logs to a website
+A program that shows git logs to a rest api

 ## Config
 * Config File Name: application.properties